-The summer school will serve as a research incubator aimed at fostering the use of computational methods in the social sciences and developing a topical contribution to migration research.
+The summer school will serve as a research incubator aimed at fostering the use of computational methods in the social sciences and developing a topical contribution to research about social cohesion.
 Eight teams of five people will be working on specific research projects.
-Each team will consist of three junior researchers (MA/Ph.D./early Postdoc) and two senior experts/supervisors, one with strong methodological expertise in CSS and the other with strong topical expertise in migration research.
-The goal is to train participating junior researchers in CSS methods and to give them hands-on expertise in a cutting-edge research project on migration using CSS methods.
+Each team will consist of three junior researchers (MA/Ph.D./early Postdoc) and two senior experts/supervisors, one with strong methodological expertise in CSS and the other with strong topical expertise in social cohesion or related fields.
+The goal is to train participating junior researchers in CSS methods and to give them hands-on expertise in a cutting-edge research project on social cohesion using CSS methods.
 Each team will work through the whole research process with the aim to prepare a manuscript for scientific publication.
 The resulting output may be published in an edited volume or the special issue of a peer-reviewed journal.

-The projects will involve data-driven modeling of migration, make use of simulation or prediction, or look into the consequences of migration, for instance, its relation to conflicts and social cohesion.
-A full list of projects will be available soon.
+The projects will involve data-driven modeling of social cohesion, make use of simulation or prediction, or look into the consequences of social cohesion, for instance, its relation to conflicts and migration.
+A full list of projects will be after the selection of project leaders.